Tellaa/Tellaah/README.md

 - 🔭 I’m currently working on myself
-- 🌱 I’m currently learning anything possible!
+- 🌱 I’m currently learning anything possible HTML,CSS,JavaScript & so on!
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...

 - 💬 Ask me about: anything i know!
-- 📫 How to reach me: @Only1Tella
+- 📫 How to reach me: